lenkadrazanova/HIEF_dataset/README.md

 mkdir data
 ```

 Copy inside this folder the original xlsx dataset file.
+The dataset file is available from XXXXXXXXXXXXXX
-Make sure that it is named as "ethnic fractionalization - original.xlsx" or, otherwise, that you rename the "filename" variable in the script main.py accordingly.
-You should have this file inside the data folder
+Name this file as "ethnic fractionalization - original.xlsx" or, otherwise, rename the "filename" variable in the script main.py accordingly.
+Make sure this file is inside the data folder you just created
 ```
 data\ethnic fractionalization - original.xlsx
 ```